tessgi/TessGiWebsite/content/pages/observing/tess-approved-programs.rst

 .. raw:: html

     <p>
-    Cycle 12contains all targets proposed through the Guest Investigator program for the second year of the TESS mission.
+    Cycle 2 contains all targets proposed through the Guest Investigator program for the second year of the TESS mission.
 All programs are to observe sources in the Northern Ecliptic hemisphere.
     </p>